wlwl2/vim-notes/README.md

 # vim-shortcuts

 ## Copy/cut and paste selection (command mode).
 1. Press `v` to select from where your cursor is.
+DO NOT hold `v`.
 2. Move the cursor to select, using `h`,`j`,`k`, or `l`, or the arrow keys.
 3. Press `y` to copy it, or `d` to cut it.
+4. Move your cursor onto the character where you want to paste (selection is pasted AFTER this character).
+5. Press `p` to paste selection AFTER this character.

+## Copy/cut and paste multiple lines (command mode).
+1. Press `shift+v` or `V` to select the line on your cursor.
+DO NOT hold `shift-v` or `V`.
+2. Move the cursor to select lines, using `h`,`j`,`k`, or `l`, or the arrow keys.
+3. Press `y` to copy it, or `d` to cut it.
-4. Move your cursor to the line ABOVE where you want to paste.
+4. Move your cursor to the line where you want to paste (selection is pasted on the line AFTER this line).
 5. Press `p` to paste it on the line AFTER the cursor.

 ### This does not work by default using gvim on Windows.